-NASA has some high hopes for the James Webb Space Telescope, which finished “cold” phase of its construction at the end of November, 2016.
+NASA has some high hopes for the James Webb Space Telescope, which finished the “cold” phase of its construction at the end of November 2016.
 The result of 20 years of engineering and construction, this telescope is seen as Hubble’s natural successor.
-Once it is deployed in October of 2018, it will use a 6.5 meter (21 ft 4 in) primary mirror to examine the Universe in the visible, near-infrared and mid-infrared wavelengths.
+Once it is deployed in October of 2018, it will use a 6.5 meter (21 ft 4 in) primary mirror to examine the Universe in the visible, near-infrared, and mid-infrared wavelengths.

 Remove All Ads on Universe Today

 Join our Patreon for as little as $3!

 In addressing the nature of James Webb’s mission, the film also pays homage to the Hubble Space Telescope and its many accomplishments.
 Over the course of its 26 years of operation, it has revealed auroras and supernovas and discovered billions of stars, galaxies, and exoplanets, some of which were shown to orbit within their star’s respective habitable zones.